 The most prized and elegant of all the vegetables, asparagus is believed to have originated 2,000 years ago.
-The skinny for each serving, 71 calories, 5 grams of fat and 2 Weight Watchers POINTS PLUS.
-Roasted asparagus adds a nice addition to any meal, a real treat for asparagus lovers!
+Each serving has 71 calories, 5 grams of fat and 2 Weight Watchers Freestyle Points.
+Roasted asparagus adds a nice addition to any meal.
+A real treat for asparagus lovers!

 Prep Time: 5 minutes